 Regenerative fruits & vegetables

 Regenerative agriculture takes organic concepts one step further by limiting pesticide use and using farming practices that prioritize soil health.
 By utilizing techniques like crop rotation, composting, and hand tilling, regenerative farms seek to support soils' natural capacity to pull carbon out of the atmosphere.
-Studies have even shown that produce grown on regenerative farms boasts more nutrients than traditionally grown fruits and veggies.
-Here's a primer on how to find them.

 Local and seasonal fruits & vegetables

 Eating locally and seasonally will ensure that your produce didn't take a long-haul flight to get to you, making it a straightforward way to cut down on emissions.
 (Transportation accounts for about 15% of a food's2 total greenhouse gas load.)
 Plus, it's usually a tastier and fresher way to eat.
 Joining a local food program like a CSA can help you learn what's available in your area.
 You can try your hand at growing some of your own food too (even if you live in an apartment).

 Legumes (lentils, chickpeas, beans)